Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 * startStreamingJob: Starts Azure Stream Analytics Pipeline.

-* UpdateDatabaseInfoInExperiment: The Machine learning experiment that’s copied from gallery reads from a SQL Database, this functions updates the database information in the experiment to the provided values.
+* UpdateDatabaseInfoInExperiment: The Machine learning experiment that’s copied from gallery reads from a SQL Database.
+This function updates the database information in the experiment to the provided values.

 Web job used for data simulation:
 * eventhub_15min: The data generator that emits one day's transaction data every 15 minutes to reduce the wait time for viewing results in this solution.